alanb128/ha-panel/README.md

 The STL files for the five panels are in the STL folder.
 The sixth panel is the Pi 7" touch screen assembly.
 See the layout image below:

 <img src="images/layout_small.jpg">

+The frame is called a "[Floater Frame](https://framing4yourself.com/product/matte-black-floater-frame-20101-m/)" and for this project is 9.25 inches x 15.75 inches.